 - failure to follow specific assembly and disassembly procedures.

-Any construction worker or innocent bystander who is injured by a falling crane should immediately contact an experienced personal injury lawyer at Kraft Davies, PLLC.
+Any construction worker or innocent bystander who is injured by a falling crane should immediately contact an experienced personal injury lawyer at Kraft Davies Olsson PLLC.
 We know the crane safety laws and regulations and can help you obtain the financial compensation that you need to recover your losses and move and with your life.